PaddyMcGlone/codemcglone.github.io/_posts/2019-08-08-Interfaces-PartTwo-Polymorphisim.markdown

 When you <em>'Google'</em> the term Polymorphisim OOP we receive a barrage of answers, some of which state

->the ability of an object to take on many forms
+>the ability for an object to take on many forms

 >It is the ability to process objects differently based upon their type / class.